-The Garden Grove Police Department authorizes the use of restraint devices in accordance with this policy, the Use of Force Policy, and department training.
+The Santa Ana Police Department authorizes the use of restraint devices in accordance with this policy, the Use of Force Policy, the Transporting Persons in Custody Policy, and department training.
 Restraint devices shall not be used to punish, to display authority, or as a show of force.